What is Event Management?

 Events – Experiential by Nature

 An event can be a public assembly or a social gathering.
-The event’s purpose can be of celebration, education, marketing or reunions…
+The event’s purpose can be for celebration, education, marketing or reunions…

 Types of Events